anee-helsinki/ProsobabNetwork/ProsobabData/README.md

 mysql -u <user> -p DB < prosobab-dump-2022-06-03.sql
 ```

 From the MySql database, we extracted all individuals, their attestations in tablets (cuneiform documents), and the tablets.
-We publish here three TSV files (tab-separated values):
+We publish the extracted data here in two formats, as three TSV files (tab-separated values) and as an Excel worksheet:
 - Attestations.tsv: The attestations of individuals (with IDs) in tablets (with IDs) with information on that attestation.
 - Individuals.tsv: Individual persons with all the attribute information available in the database.
 We have also added attestation IDs for each individual.
 This is the same file as /Networks/individuals.tsv, but two column titles have been changed: Personal ID = ID and Name = Label.
 - Tablets.tsv: Tablets with all the metadata in the database + all the attestation IDs of individuals in the tablet.